 Four of these acquisitions will be either significant actions, notifiable actions or notifiable national security actions.
-The fee for these four acquisitions is the same as a single acquisition of securities in an entity for consideration of \$40 million (i.e. \$14,100).
+The fee for these four acquisitions is the same as a single acquisition of securities in an entity with a consideration of \$40 million (i.e. \$6,350).

 The remaining six acquisitions will be reviewable national security actions.
-The fee for these actions is the same as a single reviewable national security action to acquire interests in the securities of an entity worth \$60 million (i.e. \$7,050).
+The fee for these actions is the same as a single reviewable national security action to acquire interests in the securities of an entity worth \$60 million (i.e. \$3,175).

-Summing these individual fees together, the total fee for this agreement is \$21,150.
+Summing these individual fees together, the total fee for this agreement is \$9,525.